Zayhnie/Zayhnie/README.md

 - 👋 Hi, I’m @Zayhnie
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning MySQL and Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Data Analytics projects
 - 📫 How to reach me zainabchiomaibrahim@gmail.com

 <!---